 In the course of operating your business, you probably spend time and money “wining and dining” current or potential customers, vendors and employees.
 What can you deduct on your tax return for these expenses?
 The rules changed under the Tax Cuts and Jobs Act (TCJA), but you can still claim some valuable write-offs.
 No more […]

 If you’re getting a divorce, you know it’s a highly stressful time.
 But if you’re a business owner, tax issues can complicate matters even more.
 Your business ownership interest is one of your biggest personal assets and your marital property will include all or part of it.
 Transferring property tax-free You can generally divide most […]

 Merger and acquisition activity has been brisk in recent years.
 If your business is considering merging with or acquiring another business, it’s important to understand how the transaction will be taxed under current law.
 Stocks vs. assets From a tax standpoint, a transaction can basically be structured in two ways: 1.
 Stock (or ownership interest). […]

-Here are some of the key tax-related deadlines affecting businesses and other employers during the fourth quarter of 2018.
+Here are some of the key tax-related deadlines that apply to businesses and other employers during the second quarter of 2019.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
-Contact us to ensure you’re meeting all applicable deadlines and to learn more about the filing requirements.
-October […]
+Contact us to ensure you’re meeting all applicable deadlines and to learn more about the filing […]

 Squire, Lemkin + Company, LLP is a Rockville, MD accounting firm providing audit, tax, accounting and not-for-profit consulting services to companies across the East Coast.
 Our firm has expertise in not-for-profit Organizations, Entrepreneurial Businesses, Professional Service Firms, High Net Worth Individuals, Estates and Trusts, Employee Benefit Plans and Individual Tax Returns.